Chen Qiufan’s debut novel, presented for the first time in English by Tor Books (US) and Head of Zeus (UK) (Release date: April 30, 2019).

 — Maggie Shen King

-As these forces collide, a dark futuristic virus is unleashed on the island.
-Against the backdrop of a gritty near-future Chinese landscape, in a world of body modifications and virtual reality, a war erupts — between the rich and the poor; between ancient traditions and modern ambition; between humanity’s past and its future.
+As these forces collide, a war erupts — between the rich and the poor; between tradition and modern ambition; between humanity’s past and its future.